-The Alsek River flows into the Gulf of Alaska at Dry Bay, southeast of Yakutat, and close to the northern boundary of Glacier Bay National Park and Preserve, Alaska.
+The Alsek River flows into the Gulf of Alaska at Dry Bay, close to the northern boundary of Glacier Bay National Park and Preserve, about 162 miles (261 km) northwest of Juneau and 50 miles (81 km) southeast of Yakutat, Alaska.
 The river starts at the confluence of the Dezadeash River and Kaskawulsh River in Kluane National Park and Reserve in the Yukon, then flows south into British Columbia where it joins with the Tatshenshini River in Tatshenshini-Alsek Park.

 The upper river was used as a trade route by First Nations, in particular the coastal Tlingit people.
 In about 1897, Jack Dalton established a trading post near the location where the present-day Tatshenshini begins to flow westward.
 This trading post flourished during the Klondike Gold Rush, and today, the site of Dalton’s trading post is a popular location for salmon fishermen, and as a launch point for rafting trips.